नौवहन महानिदेशालय

 3. Organization structure

-8. Copy of Registered document for the office premises
+8. Copy of registered document for the office premises

 10. Copy of Memorandum/Articles of Association

-12. Requisite fees in Bharat Kosh
+12. Proof of payment of requisite fees through Bharat Kosh

 1. Application letter